Omer Bar-Lev: Political career

 After the assassination of Yitzhak Rabin, Bar-Lev joined the organization "Generation of Peace", and within this framework, he founded the movement "Acharai", a slogan used in the IDF to mean "Follow me" and is used to galvanize a group towards a common goal.
 Acharai works to empower marginalized Israeli youth and educate them in democracy and Zionism.
 Over the past 15 years, Acharai worked with some 20,000 youth, and today enrolls about 4,000 participants in its programs annually.

 In 2012, Bar-Lev decided to run for Knesset with the Israeli Labor Party, and was chosen as the number seven on its candidates list.
 With the 2013 national elections, in which Labor won 15 seats, Bar-Lev became a Member of the 19th Knesset, which was formed as a result of those elections.
 He serves as a member on the Foreign Affairs and Defense Committee, a member of the Ad-hoc Committee for the "Equal Sharing of the Burden" Bill, chair of the Lobby for Advancement of Youth on the Periphery, chair of the Lobby for the Promotion of the Needs of the Bedouin Population, and co-chair of the Agricultural Lobby.
 In 2013, Bar-Lev published "It's in Our Hands", a political initiative with proposals for both bilateral and independent moves that Israel should take to maintain its democratic and Jewish character.
 The plan reiterates the urgency of reaching a political solution to the conflict with the Palestinians and suggests several innovative solutions to sticking points in previous negotiations, for example, mutual land-leases between Israel and the PA to address security and resource concerns.
 However, the plan argues that in the event that negotiations fail, Israel must take proactive steps to maintain its identity.
 To this end, Bar-Lev proposed a series of partial Israeli withdrawals from the West Bank aimed at minimizing the number of Palestinians living under IDF military rule and transferring responsibility for those areas to the PA.

 Bar-Lev ran for the leadership of the Labor Party in 2017, and won 6.9% of the vote in the first round.

 In the 2021 Israeli legislative election, he was placed second on the Israeli Labor Party list and became the Ministry of National Security (Israel) in the Thirty-sixth government of Israel.
 In the 2022 Israeli legislative election, he was placed ninth on the Israeli Labor Party list, remaining outside the Knesset as the party gained only four seats.

-Controversy

 After the 2022 Beersheba attack, Bar-Lev was criticized for a statement he made at the funeral of one of the victims, promising to jail the terrorist who committed the attack.
 The terrorist died during the attack.
 He was also criticized for omitting that the victim was killed due to her Jewish faith.

+Honors

+In 2011 Bar-Lev was honored as one of the torchbearers in the national Israeli Independence Day ceremony.